 9. Crochet Pattern for Flowers

 If there’s one catch to real flowers, it is the looming nostalgia that comes with the wilting petals.
 What could be better than a bunch of your favorite crocheted flowers that you can keep for ages?
 All you need to freshen them up is a quick wash.
 These crocheted Hydrangeas presented in a brown wrap or a porcelain vase will surely put a smile on your beloved’s face.
-Patterns from Moara Crochet Designs
+Crochet flowers from Moara Crochet Designs

 10. Crochet Flower Bouquet Pattern

 I am so excited to make this bouquet.
 The colors chosen in this pattern are a beauty, but you can, of course, try it in a different palette too.
 More importantly, anyone avoiding flowers due to their bad luck with pollen allergies can also be treated with these.
-Patterns from Repeat Crafter Me
+Crochet flowers from Repeat Crafter Me

 11. Easy Crochet Rose Pattern